shihaamabr/bml-tg-notify/README.md

 ![bml-notify-screenshot.jpg](bml-notify-screenshot.jpg)

 ## Is it safe?
-- Probably, I will NOT take resposibilty to whatever you do with this script, Understand how this works before proceeding.
-Your BML Username and Password will be saved in PLAIN TEXT!
+- Probably, I will NOT take resposibilty to whatever you do with this script.
+[See More](LICENSE)
+- Your BML Username and Password will be saved in PLAIN TEXT!
 Anyone who has access (or gains access) to your server or computer can read .env file and obtain your BML login credentials!

 ## Limitations